 Attending a Hackathon when you cannot hack, how bad could it be?

-On the 22nd April I took part in a Cloudreach Hackathon called .create() (for more details read the blog about it here).
+On the 22nd April I took part in a Cloudreach Hackathon called .create() .
 So what is .create()?
 It is basically a 48 hour hackathon where teams of up to 3 people work to try and create something new.
 Each hackathon has specific rules; usually about using a new piece of cloud technology released in the last 6 months.
 Hackathons aim to improve and up-skill people whilst focusing on innovation and other skill-sets sometimes not harnessed in your day to day work lives.
 I plan to write more specifically about what my team did in a future blog, but here I wanted to focus on the personal development (one of Cloudreach's core values) I had from this experience and the learnings I had from this sort of event.
 I hope that these learnings can be taken forward into formal development practices within Cloudreach and also amongst my connections’ organisations.
 I think we could all embrace the hacker within and I advocate for a bit more disruptive innovation in our day jobs.

 To be honest doing a hackathon was nerve-wracking for me